DAVID GONZALEZ - DIGITAL ENGAGEMENTS

 About the Company

 Critically acclaimed and award-winning artist David Gonzalez has several digital offerings, with productions available as prerecorded password protected video links or live-streamed performances from his home studio.
 Live Q&A or remote residency work is also available.

-Prerecorded video links: Three online collections of his stories created for lower elementary, upper elementary, and middle school audiences.
-Within each collection is a treasure trove of performances including tales from the hysterical classic Aesop Bops!, bilingual Cuentos: Tales from the Latinx World (in duet or now with a quartet!), and Sleeping Beauty (in duet); plus performances of The Boy Who Could Sing Pictures, Nina Nails It, The Frog Bride, and Maddog Dog and Me: Bullying and the Power of Kindness.
-Audiences can have the opportunity to experience a huge range of David’s work and dive into the magic of storytelling.
+Prerecorded video links: Online performances available of Aesop Bops!, Cuentos: Tales from the Latinx World (in duet or now with a quartet!), and Sleeping Beauty (in duet); plus performances of The Boy Who Could Sing Pictures, Nina Nails It, The Frog Bride, and Maddog Dog and Me: Bullying and the Power of Kindness.
+Audiences can have the opportunity to experience just one or a huge range of David’s work and dive deep into the magic of storytelling.